AskMeAgain/IronChain/README.md

 6. Disable auto download
 7. Use the provided buttons to test each feature

-## Current bugs and missing features
+## Current bugs and missing features (v1.0)

 1. In theory you should be able to connect to others over the internet, in practice this is not working because of different things (router blocking connections, ISP's sometimes not using IPv6 and other stuff).
 I try to fix this, but testing it locally is proof enough that it works.

 2. You cant create an account from a single private key.

+## Download

+Just download the .exe file from the project.